 SUNY Oneonta University Police also work closely with the Oneonta city police, sheriff's department, and the New York State Police to assist them with incidents that may occur off campus but involve campus staff or students.
-In addition, the department maintains up-to-date Memoranda of Understanding (MOU) with the City of Oneonta Police, Town of Oneonta Constable, Otsego County Sheriff, Village of Cooperstown Police and Hartwick College Security.
+In addition, the department maintains up-to-date Memoranda of Understanding (MOU) with the City of Oneonta Police, Otsego County Sheriff, and Village of Cooperstown Police.
 While the New York State Police will not enter into an MOU, they have assured the campus they will respond to appropriate situations and University Police maintains a strong working relationship with the local Zone Commander.
-Criminal activity by students and student groups off-campus is reported to college officials (police and community standards) by local policing agencies through routine information sharing practices.
+Criminal activity by students and student groups at off-campus locations is monitored reported to University officials (police and community standards) by local policing agencies through routine information sharing practices.
 Students involved in off-campus situations involving alcohol/drug offenses or other criminal activities may be referred to the campus conduct program.
+The Code of Student Conduct indicates that the Oneonta City Police will communicate with campus administrators and university police regarding any criminal arrest in their jurisdiction involving a student.
+Particular monitoring is used for any non-campus properties owned or controlled by a recognized student group.
+At this time SUNY Oneonta does not have any non-campus properties associated with our Main Campus.

 SUNY Oneonta is the host site for the Otsego County Law Enforcement Academy.
-The Academy is directed by a retired University Police officer, with many University Police officers serving as certified instructors.
+The Academy is directed by a full-time retired police officer, with many University Police officers serving as certified instructors.
 The Academy offers the Department of Criminal Justice Services mandated training program that every NYS police officer must successfully complete within one year of hiring date.
 Additional in-service training courses for certified law enforcement officers are offered throughout the year.